 The attraction is billed as an outdoor museum where you can wander along trails, take photos, paint and spot wildlife.

-Waterfowl, deer and passerine birds abound here, and the whole place is a riot of colour in late spring and early summer when the wildflowers are in bloom.
+Waterfowl, deer and passerine birds abound here, and the whole place is a riot of color in late spring and early summer when the wildflowers are in bloom.

 3. Volkening Heritage Farm